Latest Media Releases

 ONLINE GAMBLING

-Online gambling participation has increased exponentially over the past few years and the true extent of its impacts and reach are still being fully understood.
-However, the evidence available shows significant gambling harm being experienced online by young people and vulnerable community groups with a significant increase in online wagering companies profits over the past few years.
+Online gambling participation has increased exponentially over the past few years and the true extent of its impacts on our communities are still being understood.
+However, the evidence currently available shows significant gambling harm being experienced online by young people and vulnerable community groups with a massive increase in online wagering companies profits over the past few years.

 Key Documents: